knowit/snappysense/BACKGROUND.md

 ### High-level design

 At some _location_ there is a _device_ that senses environmental _factors_ that it reports to a backend somewhere.

-At the location there may also be _actuators_ that can cause a change to some of those factors.
+(**Not yet implemented**: At the location there may also be _actuators_ that can cause a change to some of those factors.
 For every factor in a location that has an actuator for that factor there may be an _ideal_ value; the actuator seeks to move the factor toward that ideal.
 The ideal is a function of zero or more factors (for example the ideal for `light` may be "low" if no `movement` has been detected in a location for some time).

-The goal of the system is perhaps to keep the readings for factors at locations with actuators as close to the ideal as it can; and absent actuators, to log the readings of factors over time to allow long-term analysis of the quality of the environment at the location, and perhaps to trigger alerts if the quality is found to be low.
+The goal of the system is perhaps to keep the readings for factors at locations with actuators as close to the ideal as it can; and absent actuators, to log the readings of factors over time to allow long-term analysis of the quality of the environment at the location, and perhaps to trigger alerts if the quality is found to be low.)

 ### Architectural parameters